"My name is Debra Meyerson"

 With hard work and a lot of help I regained enough mobility to again be independent, and have recovered some ability to speak.
 But I have come to accept that I will never again have all the capabilities I once had.

-Six years later, I'm still slowly recovering more of my abilities and am continuing to rebuild my identities.
+I'm still slowly recovering more of my abilities and am continuing to rebuild my identities.
 I've found few resources to help with the emotional piece of this journey, and have heard the same from many of my fellow survivors.
-That is why I'm writing Identity Theft: Rediscovering Ourselves after Stroke.
+That's why I wrote Identity Theft: Rediscovering Ourselves after Stroke.
+(May 2019).